 This pattern is exemplified in the case of India.
 Research by Robert C. Allen indicates that extreme poverty in India increased dramatically under British colonialism.2 We do not know the exact shape of the curve between the datapoints for 1600, 1810 and 1977, but data on mortality and stature indicates that extreme poverty probably reached its highest point in the late 19th and early 20th centuries, before recovering with the rise of the labour movement and other progressive and radical anti-colonial forces.1 Despite progress in recent decades, India’s extreme poverty rate is still higher today than it was prior to colonialism.
 As we can see in the maps below, other countries in the global South have outperformed India, often by introducing public services and social protections.

 The World Bank estimates extreme poverty in terms of the number of people who live on less than $1.90 per day (2011 PPP).
-The weakness of this approach is that it does not account for the cost of meeting basic needs in any given context.
-In recent years, scholars have developed a more robust method that compares incomes to the prices of essential goods (such as food, clothing and shelter) in each country.
-This data shows that extreme poverty increased in the 1990s, as neoliberal structural adjustment programmes were imposed across the global South.
-Poverty rates have declined since 2000, but progress has been slow and shallow.
+The weakness of this approach is that it does not tell us whether people can actually afford the cost of meeting basic needs in any given context.
+In recent years, scholars have developed a more robust method that compares incomes to the prices of essential goods (such as food, clothing and shelter) in each country.3 Reliable data is available only for 1981-2011.4 This data shows that extreme poverty increased in the 1990s, as neoliberal structural adjustment programmes were imposed across the global South.
+Poverty rates have declined since 2004, but progress has been slow and shallow.

 Historically, extreme poverty is a sign of severe social dislocation, dispossession and humanitarian catastrophe.
 The fact that it remains widespread and normalized today indicates serious structural problems in the world economic system.